eschnett/SimulationIO/README.md

 - Allow removing parts of a project, deleting it from a file?
 - Implement (value) equality comparison operators for our objects
 - Replace H5 SWIG interface with standard Python HDF5 library
+- Allow coordinates that are not fields, but are e.g. uniform, or uniform per dimension